Deposit | £5 - £770 |

 Deposit Processing Time | Instant |

 Ladbrokes is known by many, especially punters, and there is a good reason for its positive reputation.
-Like with its sister Coral, some good prompotions can be found on the site and there is a decent number of payment methods in the cashier as well.
+Like with its sister Coral, some good promotions can be found on the site and there is a decent number of payment methods in the cashier as well, including Paysafecard.

-Paysafecard is one of the methods accepted on the site and in the app, with a minimum deposit of £5 and a maximum of £2,000.
-It should be noted that you need another method to claim the welcome offer.
+Paysafecard can be used to deposit funds both on the site and in the app, with a minimum amount of £5 and a maximum of £2,000.
+It should be noted that you need another method to claim the welcome offer, though.

 Cons